HappyHorse 1.0 vs Kling 3.0: Speed, Quality, and Multilingual Lip-Sync

 Motion-transfer and reference-driven shots.
 Kling's motion brush lets you paint motion vectors onto a reference image and supply a reference video clip that drives the motion in your generated shot.
 HappyHorse accepts text and image only, no motion-transfer input.
 For animation, character action where you want a specific gait, or any shot matching the motion of an existing reference clip, Kling has the tool and HappyHorse does not.

 Mature ecosystem and prompt library.
 Kling 3.0 has been in the wild since 2025 with iterative releases — well-tested prompt patterns, motion-brush playbooks, storyboard templates.
 HappyHorse dropped publicly on April 26 and went live on Oakgen on April 29.
 The documentation is thin.
 A two-week-old model at #1 leaderboard is a real win, but it does not replace two years of community-tested prompt knowledge.
 For high-stakes shots that need predictable output on the first render, Kling's maturity is a genuine asset.
+The Kling 3.0 prompting guide is the best starting point for learning Kling's prompt conventions.

 If your shot list includes any of those three, route those shots to Kling, route everything else to HappyHorse.